Dion Fortune's "Mystical Meditations on the Collects"

 The fourth stage describes the hoped for outcome

-The fifth stage asks for the compassion of the god or goddess thus invoked
+The fifth stage asks for the compassion and blessing of the god or goddess thus invoked

-We might for example invoke Athene, focus on her aspect of wisdom, and ask for her help in understanding an aspect of esoteric teaching.
-Our goal is acquire greater knowledge of ourselves and of what choices we should make in a current problem.
+We might for example invoke Athene, focus on her aspect of wisdom and ask for her help in understanding an aspect of esoteric teaching.
+Our goal is to reach a greater knowledge of ourselves and increased clarity as to the choices we should make in the challenges that face us.
 Holding this in mind, we invoke Athene and attune our minds to her wisdom.

 N.B.
 The time and tradition in which these Collects were written means that they use only the term 'God' in reference to the Deity.
-Readers may prefer to substitute alternatives such as Goddess, Deity, Divinity or Spirit.
+Readers may of course wish to substitute alternatives such as Goddess, Deity, Divinity or Spirit.

-02 Message for the week beginning 6th January 2019: The Epiphany
+01 Thought for the week beginning 5th January 2020: The Epiphany

 Keynote: Seeing with the eyes of the spirit